 As part of your lease contract, your vehicle will need to be kept to fair wear and tear standards.
 Most finance companies use the BVRLA’s set of guidelines to measure these standards, so you need to make sure you look over them and understand what is and isn’t acceptable.
 At the end of your lease, your lease car will be inspected and if the car hasn’t been kept up to standard, you will be liable to pay for any damages to the car.

 To avoid this happening, we recommend keeping on top of your car’s appearance and maintenance throughout your lease term.

-We recommend spending around fifteen minutes every couple of weeks or so to look over your lease car.
+We recommend spending around fifteen minutes every couple of weeks or so looking over your lease car.
 Checking for any minor damage or problems that could lead to a bigger issue in the long run if not sorted quickly enough.

-This should be done from every twelve months if you don’t drive often to every six months if you travel a lot.
+This should be done every twelve months if you don’t drive often to every six months if you travel a lot.
 The garage will make sure your lights, brakes, steering and tyres are all working as they should.
-If you are ever nervous or worried about your lease car having a problem, we always recommend you consult a garage to double check.
+If you are ever nervous or worried about your lease car having a problem, we always recommend you consult a garage to double-check.

 To avoid the possible end-of-lease charges, keeping on top of your car and repairing any damage when it occurs is essential.
 Below are some of our helpful tips:

 If you have any more questions about caring for your lease car, don’t hesitate to get in contact with us!
 You can send us a message on our live chat service, email us at email@example.com or call us on 0345 350 3776.